ryanlelek/Raneto/example/content/tutorials/deploying-raneto-to-heroku.md

     $ git push heroku master

-You should see Heroku do a bunch of stuff and successfully deploy your app.
+You should see Heroku go through its deployment steps and successfully deploy your app.
 Note that you will need to run the `git push heroku master` command after your commit changes every time you want to publish your Raneto site.

 Finally we just need to make sure that we have one dyno running our `web` process.
 This command only needs to be run this one time.

     $ heroku ps:scale web=1